intel/llvm/SYCL/Basic/README.md

  - compiler is taken from environment.

 # Main parameters
-It is possible to change tets scope my specifying test directory/file in first argument to for thelit-runner.py script.
+It is possible to change test scope by specifying test directory/file in first argument to for the lit-runner.py script.

 ***CMAKE_CXX_COMPILER*** should point to the DPCPP compiler